cnl-95/budget-tracker/README.md

   - [Questions](#questions)

   ## Description
-This is a simple application you can use to track your employees through a database.
+This is a simple application you can use to help you budget!
   ## Installation
 npm i
 node server.js